Anthony50102/DQFNO/README.md

-# DQNO: Learning Statistically Accurate Derived Quanties of Hasegawa Wakatani Model
+# DQNO: Learning Statistically Accurate Derived Quantities of the Hasegawa-Wakatani Model

-Derived-Quanities Neural Operator (DQNO) is a library for learning various neural operator methods to predict statistically accurate derived quanities of the Hasegawa Wakatani Model.
+Derived-Quantities Neural Operator (DQNO) is a library for learning various neural operator methods to predict statistically accurate derived quantities of the Hasegawa-Wakatani Model.

-Unlike other neural operators these focus on predicting accurate derived quanties of the system instead of pointwise accurate state predictions
+Unlike other neural operators, these focus on predicting accurate derived quantities of the system instead of pointwise accurate state predictions.

-Some of these quanties are defined below:
+Some of these quantities are defined below:

 $$
 \begin{align}